 The story of coffee

-In the 15th century, the coffee finally reached the Arabian Peninsula, especially the cities of Mecca and Medina.
-Here the first coffee consumption in the form of the "Qahwa" (Arabic for coffee) developed.
-The coffee trade picked up, and coffee bean seeds were increasingly introduced to other regions such as Persia, Syria and Egypt.
-In 1592 the coffee finally found its way via Venice to Europe.
-In the 17th century, the "miracle bean" spread in the first coffee houses all over Europe.
-However, the Venetians insist that the first coffee house was the "Alla Venezia Trionfante".
+In the 15th century, coffee finally reached the Arabian Peninsula, particularly the cities of Mecca and Medina.
+The first coffee consumption developed here in the form of “qahwa” (Arabic for coffee).
+The coffee trade took off, and coffee bean seeds were increasingly introduced to other regions such as Persia, Syria and Egypt.
+In 1592, coffee finally found its way to Europe via Venice.
+In the 17th century, the “miracle bean” spread to the first coffee houses throughout Europe.
+However, Venetians insist that the first coffeehouse was Alla Venezia Trionfante.

-Today coffee is the most popular drink in the world and from everyday global life.
+Today, coffee is the most popular drink in the world and an integral part of everyday global life.
 It is drunk by millions of people worldwide - be it at home, at work or at a meeting with friends.
-Whether the legend of Kaldi and his goats is right or whether the first coffee house in Europe was really in Venice is and was never important for the success of coffee.
-But it was important for the cafiosa because it became the only “coffee fairy” in the world in Venice in 1592.
-If you want to read more about their history, click here.
+Whether the legend of Kaldi and his goats is true or whether the first coffee house in Europe was really in Venice is and has never been important for the success of coffee.
+But it was significant for the Cafiosa because she became the world's only "coffee fairy" in Venice in 1592.
+If you would like to read more about her story, click here.

 Search